 I'm in the unfortunate situation that my colleague left behind several .keras files, and some load fine, but many do not.
 I've read in various places that the api for load_model has changed and is not backward compatible.
 I therefore am stuck, and I need to load these files to compare to previous benchmarks.
-I've tried 3 different tensorflow/keras versions (see below), all on ubuntu (various version).
+I've tried several different tensorflow/keras versions (see below), all on ubuntu (various version).
 Please help!

 The .keras files I'm dealing with are zip files, and this is what I see with 'unzip -l':